tommygunbcn/CANbus-Display-Datalogger/README.md

 ![Image](https://github.com/tommygunbcn/CANbus-Display-Datalogger/blob/main/images/IMG_20201013_171731.jpg)

-As the project is meant for a e-bike, the joystick is used to navigate between screens, instead of the touchscreen capabilities of the screen, for practical reasons.
+As the project is meant for an e-bike, the joystick is used to navigate between screens, instead of the touchscreen capabilities of the screen, for practical reasons.
 To navigate between the screen, move the joystick left or right.

 Basically, each screen consists in this elements: